joshrwhite/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![NVIDIA][image1]

-The model includes RELU/ELU layers to introduce nonlinearity between each Convultional and Dense layer, and the data is normalized in the model using a Keras lambda layer (code line 116).
+The model includes RELU/ELU layers to introduce nonlinearity between each Convolutional and Dense layer, and the data is normalized in the model using a Keras lambda layer (code line 116).

 #### 2. Attempts to reduce overfitting in the model